 COVID-19 Travel Guidelines

-- USF travelers must defer all non-essential, university-sponsored domestic and international travel.
+- USF travelers must defer all university-sponsored domestic and international travel through July 31, 2020.
+This does not include USF students traveling back to campus.
 We recognize that the need for essential travel may arise for members of the USF community.
-Effective March 13, requests for essential travel must be made in writing to the dean or supervisor and must be approved by the provost or the relevant cabinet member.
+Requests for essential travel must be made in writing to the dean or supervisor and must be approved by the provost or the relevant cabinet member.
 Non-essential future travel should not be approved until further notice.
 Questions about travel to specific locations and geographic regions can be addressed to Anastasia Vrachnos, associate vice provost of international initiatives.
-These restrictions do not apply to university-sponsored travel required to return to a USF campus.
-These guidelines will be in place until at least April 30, when the situation will be reassessed and a community update will be provided.

-- Individuals with plans for travel after April 30 are advised to defer if the travel is non-essential and to stay flexible regarding travel commitments.
-Those with essential travel requests are advised to discuss with their supervisor or dean who will consult with the provost or relevant cabinet member if a decision is needed before April 30.
-All USF-sponsored international credit-bearing and immersion summer programs are under review.
-Faculty and staff planning those programs are encouraged to contact Anastasia Vrachnos to discuss feasibility and contingency plans.
+- Individuals with plans for travel after July 31 are advised to defer if the travel is non-essential and to stay flexible regarding travel commitments.
+Those with essential travel requests are advised to discuss with their supervisor or dean who will consult with the provost or relevant cabinet member if a decision is needed before July 31.
+Please contact Anastasia Vrachnos with questions.